RogerSelwyn/AICO_HomeLINK/docs/index.md

 ```

 Once you have the data available to Home Assistant on your MQTT broker, you can configure the options for the HomeLINK integration to enable MQTT.
-If you have rewritten the topic to an alternative root, then you can specify the new root.
-For instance `joe_bloggs/#` has been written to `homelink/joe_bloggs/#`, then enter `homelink` into the text box.
-Currently, the integration assumes that the `landlord reference` (i.e. `joe_bloggs`) will always be present.
+Please enter the same topic as above.
+If you have rewritten the topic to an alternative root, then please make sure you include this in the root field.
+For instance if `joe_bloggs/#` has been written to `homelink/joe_bloggs/#`, then enter the same value into the text box.